Skip to main content

 AVI provides access to study materials for both the theory and practical portions of your training.
 For the written (theory) portion of the Virginia State Board exam, students can request exam preparation in Spanish through PSI, Virginia’s state board testing provider.
 Knowing this option exists well before your exam date — not the week of — makes a significant difference in how you prepare.

-Virginia State Board Licensing: What ESL Students Need to Know
+Virginia State Board Licensing: What ESL Students (NO FINANCIAL AID FOR THIS PROGRAM) Need to Know

 This is often the question that concerns ESL students most: Can I pass the licensing exam if English isn’t my strongest language?